 However, with the passage of time, as the influence of Chinese culture over Japanese culture started to decline, Japanese culture began to emerge and evolve, creating its own distinct identity.
 This has given rise to a number of differences and similarities between the two cultures.

-Chinese and Japanese Cultures—Similarities:
+Difference Between Chinese and Japanese Languages

 With the increase in trade and commercial practices globally, the trade between China and Japan also began to increase during the 1st and 2nd centuries B.C.
 This also resulted in mass migrations of people between the two states.
 The practice continued until the 4th century C.E., and this was the time when the Chinese lifestyle began to influence Japanese culture.
 Owing to this powerful influence which lasted for a long time, a number of similarities between the two nations began to emerge, which are discussed below.